New in Fort Wayne

 There are always new things to see and do in Fort Wayne!
 Take a look at a few of the exciting new additions below.

 The Fort Wayne Zoo celebrates its 60th anniversary in 2025 with the opening of Coastal Cove, filled with delightful seals and sea lions.
-In addition, Tasmanian Devils have made their return, and the Zoo will welcome new events to their annual lineup including the Glo Wild Lantern Festival in spring.
+In addition, Tasmanian Devils have made their return, and the Zoo will welcome new events to their annual lineup.
+This summer, you can also glide across the pond in Central Zoo with a paddle boat ride!
+Don’t forget to check out the recently added Red Panda Ridge and 2-story Bamboo Forest Adventure Play.

-Science Central’s Planetarium is anticipated to be open in early 2025 – it will be the only public planetarium in the region!
+Science Central’s Planetarium is anticipated to be open in late 2025 – it will be the only public planetarium in the region!
 The planetarium will simulate the cosmos using a Digistar digital projection system and a classic Spitz starball projector.
+2025 also marks Science Central’s 30th anniversary!
+Celebrate with exciting new exhibits like the Hubble and Webb Space Telescopes: New Views of the Universe through September.

 The Pearl Street Arts Center is the newest beacon of the Fort Wayne arts community.
 Formerly an industrial bakery, the Pearl Street Arts Center features a Music Academy, a 400-seat flexible performance auditorium, two fully accessible education classrooms, and more.
 Next door at The Pearl, new restaurants including Amore, Crescendo, and Ducky’s Duckpin Bowling add to this vibrant new downtown development.

 Near Parkview Field and Electric Works, The Fairfield brings a three-story active social entertainment venue to downtown Fort Wayne.
-The Fairfield includes a taproom/restaurant, duckpin bowling, indoor bocce ball and cornhole, an indoor golf lounge, and a wedding/event venue on the third floor.
+The Fairfield's three floors include:

 New events fill our calendar with fun, including: